nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 This is an essential command for you to use when you wish to see the records of all applicants or even make changes to them.

+This command changes the panel to the [`Applicant List`](#31-eva-gui) and shows a list of all applicants in the Eva Database.

 Format: `list a-`

 The image below shows what you would see when you execute this command.